mio68/mio68-lab-spring/mio68-lab-spring-jpa-basics/README.md

 3. Logging SQL and it's parameters, and logging transactions boundaries

 ```
-# Send SQL to standard out
+# Send SQL to standard out - DONT USE THIS!
 #spring.jpa.show-sql=true

 # Log SQL with logger